hmrc/ctc-traders-phase5-tis/source/documentation/partials/_rules_R.md

 **Functional Description**

-IF &lt;CONSIGNMENT.Inland mode of transport&gt; is EQUAL to '3'<br />
+IF &lt;CONSIGNMENT.Inland mode of transport&gt; is EQUAL to '3'
-THEN<br />
+THEN
- IF the multiplicity of the data group &lt;CONSIGNMENT-DEPARTURE TRANSPORT<br />
-  MEANS&gt; is more than 1x<br />
+ IF the multiplicity of the data group &lt;CONSIGNMENT-DEPARTURE TRANSPORT MEANS&gt; is more than 1x
-  THEN the iteration 2 and the iteration 3 (if present) of the data group<br />
- &lt;CONSIGNMENT-DEPARTURE TRANSPORT MEANS&gt; must include<br />
- &lt;CONSIGNMENT-DEPARTURE TRANSPORT MEANS.Type of identification&gt;<br />
+  THEN the iteration 2 and the iteration 3 (if present) of the data group &lt;CONSIGNMENT-DEPARTURE TRANSPORT MEANS&gt; must include &lt;CONSIGNMENT-DEPARTURE TRANSPORT MEANS.Type of identification&gt;
-  that is EQUAL to '31'<br />
+  that is EQUAL to '31'
-  ELSE IF the multiplicity of the data group &lt;CONSIGNMENT-HOUSE<br />
-  CONSIGNMENT- DEPARTURE TRANSPORT MEANS&gt; is more than 1x<br />
-  THEN the iteration 2 and the iteration 3 (if present) of the data group<br />
-  &lt;CONSIGNMENT- HOUSE CONSIGNMENT-DEPARTURE TRANSPORT<br />
-  MEANS&gt; must include &lt;CONSIGNMENT-HOUSE CONSIGNMENT-<br />
-  DEPARTURE TRANSPORT MEANS.Type of identification&gt; that is EQUAL to '31'
+  ELSE IF the multiplicity of the data group &lt;CONSIGNMENT-HOUSE CONSIGNMENT- DEPARTURE TRANSPORT MEANS&gt; is more than 1x THEN the iteration 2 and the iteration 3 (if present) of the data group &lt;CONSIGNMENT- HOUSE CONSIGNMENT-DEPARTURE TRANSPORT MEANS&gt; must include &lt;CONSIGNMENT-HOUSE CONSIGNMENT- DEPARTURE TRANSPORT MEANS.Type of identification&gt; that is EQUAL to '31'

 **Technical Description**